LoneWanderer-GH/RaspiVWS/README.md

 <a name="Why"></a>
 ## 1. Why
-This project comes from my answer to [this Stack Overflow question](https://stackoverflow.com/questions/49846400/raspberry-pi-use-vlc-to-stream-webcam-logitech-c920-h264-video-without-tran/)
+This project comes from my answer to [my Stack Overflow question](https://stackoverflow.com/questions/49846400/raspberry-pi-use-vlc-to-stream-webcam-logitech-c920-h264-video-without-tran/)
 I decided to push it to another level.
 To do:
 - [ ] Go to another higher level with a more evolved concept